Voidminded/autonomy_leds/autonomy_leds_avr/README.md

 ## udev rules

-Please install the udev rule file in `autonomy_leds_tools/udev` to your system based on the instruction provided by the accompanying README file.
-These rules give any user in `dialout` group on the host machine access to the driver board over USB without root access, both for programming it and interfacing with it.
+Please install the udev rule file located in `autonomy_leds_tools/udev` to your system based on instructions provided by the accompanying README file.
+These rules give any user in `dialout` group on the host machine access to the driver board over USB, both for programming it and interfacing with it.

 ## Firmware Build Instructions